Article Collection

 call is implicit, it does not exist as a separate function -

-Data is transferred as messages, users don’t worry about low-level details
+Data sent or received transferred are “messages”, users don’t worry about low-level details

 -